Official websites use .gov

 Both space craft are now traveling out of the Solar System with the mission objective of extending NASA’s exploration of the solar system beyond the neighborhood of the outer planets to the outer limits of the Sun’s sphere of influence and beyond.

-Graphic of Position of Voyager 1 and Voyager 2 outside of the heliosphere
+Graphic of Position of Voyager 1 and Voyager 2 outside of the

 A detailed description of Voyager’s past and current mission can be found at the Jet Propulsion Laboratory’s Voyager Project Home Page.